ckuhl/ckuhl.github.io/README.md

     - Arrange in a certain booklike fashion
     - Document exactly how Pollen works
         - Or at least, well enough that I understand it
+    - References to sites I think are neat!
 - Style points:
     - Work on / fix the nav bar at the top
     - More totally radical 88x31px footer images